Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 1. The vendor I help

-In fact, at the beginning, the big ambiguous question I asked in this project was "How to optimize the sale portfolio?"
+In fact, in the beginning, the big ambiguous question I asked in this project was "How to optimize the sale portfolio for a vendor?"
 There wasn't "the who" at the beginning.
 So, I took a look to see the ranking of vendors (by sales through 2012/01/01 and 2022/09/30)

 ![Overall Market Share](https://user-images.githubusercontent.com/95849080/201589134-387fbc74-e8e8-4edb-beab-9358f8700984.jpg)